ankaAR/bestiario5e/_creatures/bone-devil-polearm.md

 ***Magic Resistance.*** The devil has advantage on saving throws against spells and other magical effects.

-### Actions
+### Acciones

-***Multiattack.*** The devil makes three attacks: two with its hooked polearm and one with its sting.
+***Multiataque.*** The devil makes three attacks: two with its hooked polearm and one with its sting.

-***Hooked Polearm.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
-Hit: 17 (2d12 + 4) piercing damage.
+***Hooked Polearm.*** Melee Weapon Attack: +8 al ataque, alcance 10 pies, un objetivo.
+Impacto: 17 (2d12 + 4) piercing damage.
 If the target is a huge or smaller creature, it is grappled (escape DC 14).
 Until the grapple ends, the devil can't use its polearm on another target.

-***Claw.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
-Hit: 8 (1d8 + 4) slashing damage.
+***Claw.*** Melee Weapon Attack: +8 al ataque, alcance 10 pies, un objetivo.
+Impacto: 8 (1d8 + 4) slashing damage.

-***Sting.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
-Hit: 13 (2d8 + 4) piercing damage plus 17 (5d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or become poisoned for 1 minute.
+***Sting.*** Melee Weapon Attack: +8 al ataque, alcance 10 pies, un objetivo.
+Impacto: 13 (2d8 + 4) piercing damage plus 17 (5d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or become poisoned for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success .